- Areas to visit

 Railways in Devon: The railways are a wonderfully scenic way to travel around Devon, linking its picturesque villages and historic market towns and offering uncompromised views of the coastline.
 Special one-day tickets offer a great deal for visitors: ranger tickets give the freedom of Devon's rail network for a day; branch line rangers give the freedom of one of the delightful local lines - such as the Tarka Line, Tamar Valley Line and Avocet Line.
 Visit the National Rail Enquiries or First Great Western website to plan your journey.
 Alternatively, see the Great Scenic Railways of Devon and Cornwall for information on the Tarka and Tamar Valley lines.

-See the Spectacular Journeys video of the Tarka journey from Exeter to Barnstaple: (needs video)
+See the Spectacular Journeys video of the Tarka journey from Exeter to Barnstaple

 Taxis: Taxis are easily available from all the major railway stations and airports in the county.

-Something Different?
-On summer Saturdays try the Haytor Hoppa, running every Saturday during from 30th May to 31st October the scenic bus service costs just £2 per adult and gives you the freedom to explore the moor by visiting tors such as Haytor and Houndtor, going on a variety of walks and lunching in scenic spots such as Widecombe-in-the-Moor and Manaton.
+The scenic route: On summer Saturdays try Dartmoor's Haytor Hoppa, running every Saturday from 30th May to 31st October.
+This scenic bus service costs just £2 per adult and gives you the freedom to explore the moor by visiting tors such as Haytor and Houndtor, going on a variety of walks and lunching in scenic spots such as Widecombe-in-the-Moor and Manaton.
 For more information on the Haytor Hoppa click here.
 To see the Haytor Hoppa in action click here

 For a relaxing holiday, don't aim to do Devon in a day!
 Despite the excellent transport links, it is a large county (the third largest in England) and is therefore best enjoyed to the full at a leisurely pace.